talhahasanzia/mvp-samples/4- Retrofit/retrofit/Readme.md

 This project contains retrofit2 library implementation of a simple GET call to Twitch API.
 This also follows MVP pattern and uses dagger2 for dependency injection.

+Here is a link to a good tutorial discussing retrofit in details.
+[Vogella Retrofit tutorial](http://www.vogella.com/tutorials/Retrofit/article.html)

 Retrofit is a REST client for Android which makes it easy to consume RESTful APIs.

 ## Notes